-Alzheimer's risk gene disrupts brain function in healthy older women, but not menJune 12th, 2012 in Alzheimer's disease & dementia /
+Alzheimer's risk gene disrupts brain function in healthy older women, but not menJune 12, 2012 in Medicine & Health / Alzheimer's disease & dementia

 A team led by investigators at the Stanford University School of Medicine has found that the most common genetic risk factor for Alzheimer's disease disrupts brain function in healthy older women but has little impact on brain function in healthy, older men.
 Women harboring the gene variant, known to be a potent risk factor for Alzheimer's disease, show brain changes characteristic of the neurodegenerative disorder that can be observed before any outward symptoms manifest.

 Both men and women who inherit two copies (one from each parent) of this gene variant, known as ApoE4, are at extremely high risk for Alzheimer's.
 But the double-barreled ApoE4 combination is uncommon, affecting only about 2 percent of the population, whereas about 15 percent of people carry a single copy of this version of the gene.